 Principals, teachers, fellow students, neighbors, group leaders, clergy, and volunteer agencies are among those who may nominate a youth for consideration.
 Parents or family members may not nominate a relative.

-The First Selectman’s Youth Award recipient is invited as an honored guest at the Human Services Volunteer Tea and is recognized with a citation and commemorative plaque.
+The First Selectman’s Youth Award recipient is recognized with a citation and commemorative plaque.

 - Youth Services is proud to sponsor an annual session of the after school Guided Study program at Beecher Road School.
 Started in March of 2008 through a Youth Services grant, the program provides small group tutorial academic and organizational support for students.
 Certified staff members of Beecher Road School provide individualized instruction based on teacher recommendations, parent input, and student need.
 The program is designed to promote academic competence, increase organizational skills, improve home-school collaboration and support students at risk.
 A survey of students has shown a positive response to the program and an increase in confidence throughout the years.
 Resource teachers, specialists and teachers have the opportunity to invite students who they feel will benefit from this program to participate.
 Interested parents can speak with teachers about participating.

-- Baby Sitter Training is a popular program.
+- Babysitter Training is a popular program.
 A Red Cross Instructor covers all the basics to get teens ready to babysit: leadership, basic care, safety and basic first aid.
-This two-day class is offered to teens, 12-17 years old.
-Students must attend both days to earn their certificates of attendance, and plan to bring their own lunches on the first day.
+This class is offered to teens, 12-17 years old.
+Students must attend the full scheduled class to earn their certificates of attendance.
+Students are encouraged to bring their own lunch.
 Healthy snacks are provided.
 Registration is required and a fee is charged.
 Sibling discounts are available.
-Non-residents will be held on a wait list until a week before the class.

 Additional After School Programs may include the Kindness Klub, iPhone Photography Workshops and the Job Readiness program.
 There are new events introduced throughout the year.